shiinolabee08/superhero-db/README.md

 - Test the frontend components using testing libraries like React Testing Library or Enzyme.
 - Ensure proper error handling and validation on both the frontend and backend.

+### Bonus Features
+- Implement real-time updates using subscriptions in AWS AppSync.
+- Add image upload functionality for superhero avatars.
+- Implement pagination for the list of superheroes.
+- Add user ratings and reviews for superheroes.